KremkowLab/Axon-on-Neuropixels-in-Kilosort/README.md

 Our modified version of this script will organize the plotting of the waveforms according to the peak value of their rebound:
 - In the first subplot of KS (`Temporal Components`), different waveforms are organized from the biggest (left) to the smallest (right) rebounds.
-- In the second plot from the top right (unnamed), only the 10 waveforms with the largest rebounds, i.e. the first 10 waveforms on the left of the `Temporal Components` subplot, are illustrated.
+- In the second plot at the top right (unnamed), only the 10 waveforms with the largest rebounds, i.e. the first 10 waveforms on the left of the `Temporal Components` subplot, are illustrated.
 ![alt text](https://github.com/KremkowLab/Axon-on-Neuropixels-in-Kilosort/blob/main/KS%20adapted.png)